How to send a killer welcome email and why it matters

 Trust is a huge part of building your online business.
 Your welcome email plays a huge role in building that trust with your potential customers.
 These tips will help you create an awesome welcome email.

 Resources mentioned in this episode:

 This principle is really important for you to understand before you write the first email people are going to get after they join your list.
-Somebody joins your list and you immediately send them an email.
 This email is really, really important.
-And in order to nail this email, you have got to understand that concept we just talked about, about those expectations with the lemonade and the water.
+In order to nail this email, you have got to understand that concept we just talked about – those expectations with the lemonade and the water.

 That’s not what they were expecting.
 They simply wanted help with their email subject lines.
 It wasn’t email subject lines back when I did that, but they wanted help with whatever it was they had signed up for and I didn’t deliver on my promise.